IBM/kubernetes-networking/docs/setup.md

 * Free IBM Cloud account, to create a new IBM Cloud account go [here](https://ibm.github.io/workshop-setup/NEWACCOUNT/).
 * Free `Pay-As-You-Go` account.
 To upgrade a free IBM Cloud account, go [here](https://ibm.github.io/workshop-setup/PAYASYOUGO/).
 * CognitiveLabs.ai account, to access a client terminal at CognitiveLabs.ai, go [here](https://ibm.github.io/workshop-setup/COGNITIVECLASS/).
-* Kubernetes cluster v1.18:
-    - for labs in `Services`, `ClusterIP`, and `NodePort`, you need a Kubernetes cluster with at least 1 worker node.
-    - for labs in  `LoadBalancer` and `Ingress` you need a Kubernetes cluster with at least 2 worker nodes.
-    - for labs in `Network Policy` and `Calico`, you need a Kubernetes cluster with at least 2 worker nodes.
-    - for labs in `VPC Gen2`, you need a Kubernetes cluster with at least 1 worker node.
+* Kubernetes standard cluster v1.18 with at least 2 worker nodes on a VLAN, a subnet with public IPs, external LoadBalancer (for details about VLAN, subnets and IPs, see [here](https://cloud.ibm.com/docs/containers?topic=containers-subnets) ).

 ## Setup Kubernetes Cluster

-* To create a free IBM Cloud Kubernetes Service (IKS) with 1 worker node, you can upgrade the free IBM Cloud account to a free `Pay-As-You-Go` account.
-To upgrade, go [here](https://ibm.github.io/workshop-setup/PAYASYOUGO/).
-* To create a free IBM Cloud Kubernetes Service (IKS) cluster with 1 worker node,
-* To grant permissions to an existing Kubernetes cluster, as part of an IBM managed workshop, you can access an existing cluster using your IBM Cloud account and IBM Id.
-To grant access permissions to a cluster, go [here](https://ibm.github.io/workshop-setup/GRANTCLUSTER/).
+* To use an IBM provided Kubernetes cluster with your IBM Cloud account and IBMId, grant access permissions to the cluster, as instructed [here](https://ibm.github.io/workshop-setup/GRANTCLUSTER/).
 * To connect to a managed `Red Hat OpenShift Kubernetes Service (ROKS)`, go [here](https://ibm.github.io/workshop-setup/ROKS/).

 ## Setup Client Terminal